mattglwilliams/employee-management-system/README.md

 Firstly, to use this app, make sure you have both node.js and MySQL installed.
 Once installed, follow the below steps:

+- Firstly, you will need to change the MySQL connection details in the server.js file to your own, either by adding them directly or creating a new .env file.

-- Firstly, in your terminal, navigate to the db folder and log into the MySQL CLI.
+- Next, in your terminal, navigate to the db folder and log into the MySQL CLI.
 The command for this is below.
 PLEASE NOTE: 'root' should be replaced by your username and once you run this command you will need to enter your MySQL password/

 ```
 mysql -u root -p